dawson-do/dawson-do.github.io/_posts/2023-01-21-mystery-hunt-2023-recap.markdown

 **Tissues:** After Angel spent the better part of the whole day identifying the tissue samples, I helped figure out how to read the message from tissues.
 We ended up needing a hint to figure out how to construct the logic puzzle.
 Nonetheless, this was another physical puzzle that we conquered.

 **Subterranean Secrets:** Me, Angel, Matt, and Andrew went down into the tunnels which was a neat break from sitting all day.
 We didn’t end up finishing the puzzle, but I did like the riddles.

+**Dance Event:** I was the only volunteer from TSBI Swarm for this event.
+This was actually more fun than I thought---I had no idea how to dance or what to expect.
+I ended up roleplaying as one of several Hooded Grebes, using my neck muscles to copy their mating dance.
+At the end of a tiring Saturday, this event reenergized me.
+I also met some solvers on a different team who recognized me by my t-shirt, which had the name of our high school.

 **Second-Rate Tiles:** I did very little work on this one, but I spent some time before going to bed helping fill out the data and reading out the cluephrase.